zamazan4ik/awesome-pgo/article/article.md

 This year I attended [FOSDEM 2024](https://fosdem.org/2024/) (it was my first FOSDEM btw) where I discussed PGO from different perspectives (open-source project developers, OS maintainers) and gathered a lot of valuable thoughts about this optimization.
 It was a win-win (IMHO): I started to better understand the main PGO pain points for different stakeholders, and I hope at least some people started to consider using PGO for their projects.
 Would be nice to have the same kind of conversation at many other conferences!

-TODO: expand about GSoC that it still can be used but should be tracked per project.
-If I want something more global - another conversation should be held with someone else

 I am thinking about trying to collaborate with large firms like Google on a project about integrating PGO into different kinds of software as a part of [Google Summer Of Code](https://summerofcode.withgoogle.com/) (GSoC).
-Regarding GSoC I have talked about at FOSDEM 2024 with GSoC representatives on the conference.
+Regarding GSoC, I have talked about at FOSDEM 2024 with GSoC representatives at the conference about expanding PGO usage across the industry.
 Unfortunately, GSoC is not a place where I can suggest integrating PGO into multiple projects - I need to propose this idea for each project instead, one by one, and only then it's possible to use GSoC resources for integrating PGO into each project.
 It's a pity but maybe there are other places?
 What about making collaboration between PGO and Hacktoberfest, huh?
+Does anyone know the way how can I push PGO in some more centralized way for the ecosystem?
+If someone has thoughts/ideas or even ready-to-spend (not waste!) budget - please let me know!
+Maybe some corporation with a thick wallet wants to contribute to this field...

 ### Expand PGO usage across programming languages

 TODO: write here why it's important
 TODO: cover the topic about build system integration

-## Helpful/interesting links to know about

-TODO: Finish the links section

-Here I collected a bunch of PGO and optimization-related links that I can recommend to read:

-* [Awesome PGO](https://github.com/zamazan4ik/awesome-pgo).
-It's my repository, where I collect **everything** about PGO: benchmarks for different software, bugs in compilers, tracking PGO issues in multiple projects, etc. If anyone asks you something like "Hi ${PERSON_NAME}!
-Could you please send me a link to dive into PGO?" - it should the first link appeared in your mind to share!
-From my side, I will try to maintain it on the corresponding quality level (at least for some time).
-* [PGO in details in Go](https://theyahya.com/posts/go-pgo/).
-I think it would be interesting to read for Go people.
-* Probably you prefer to watch some videos.
-I gave a talk on TechSpot Performance meetup in Warsaw about PGO.
-It's a veeeeeery lightweight introduction into the topic but anyway - [Youtube](https://www.youtube.com/watch?v=80QJllNxyps)(en).

 ## Some random thoughts why PGO usage is so low nowadays